 - a teleprompter where you can see your script while you’re recording a video;

 - and a “Gallery View” monitor for viewing your students on Zoom during live broadcasting.

 The Teaching Studio is open to MIT Sloan faculty and staff.
 Instructors can also book the studio for student use.
 We’re excited to see how the Sloan community will use the studio!

 Are you interested in using the studio for your MIT Sloan course?
-Explore the MIT Sloan Teaching Studio pages to learn more about this resource.
-When you’re ready to get started, the first step is to Request a Consultation with our team.
+Explore the Teaching Studio pages to learn more about this resource.
+When you’re ready to get started, the first step is to request a consultation with our team.